Spatiotemporal Moran dynamics in continuous media: Lattice Moran dynamics in continuous space-time limit

-In this case, we now have an additional KPZ-type, $(\nabla \phi)^2$, which can affect the pattern formation of mutant colonies.
-However, this term does not change the selective wave speed for the Bd process.
+In this case, we now have an additional KPZ-type term, $(\nabla \phi)^2$, which can affect pattern formation of mutant colonies.
+However, this term does not change the selective wave speed for the BD process.

-As evident from the expressions above, the dynamics under both Db and Bd updating includes a global term $\overline{\phi}$, the mean mutant frequency in all islands.
+As evident from the expressions above, the dynamics under both DB and BD updating include a global term $\overline{\phi}$, the mean mutant frequency in all islands.
 This term introduces a long-range interaction similar to a mean field between local mutant frequencies $\phi_i$, effectively coupling the dynamics across space.
 This structure allows us to study the emergence of selective wave patterns and compute wavefront propagation speeds.
-In particular, we can compare the resulting wave behavior with that predicted by the classical Fisher–Kolmogorov equation.\\
+In particular, we can compare the resulting wave behavior with that predicted by the classical FKPP equation.\\

-\section{Traveling-wave solutions and Fisher wave speeds for Bd and Db processes}
+\section{Traveling-wave solutions and Fisher wave speeds for BD and DB processes}

-We now investigate the traveling wave solutions for the two update rules \Cref{bd_rd,db_rd} and / or their continuous-media version, \Cref{db_weak,bd_weak}.
+We now investigate the traveling wave solutions for the two update rules \cref{BD_rd,DB_rd} and / or their continuous-media versions, \cref{DB_weak,BD_weak}.
 Numerical solutions show a traveling wave pattern similar to the FK dynamics.
-However, the speed, shape, and width of the wavefront are not a function of the overall fitness coefficient, that is, ${\rm r} - {\rm d} = {\rm s} - {\rm q}$.
-In figure \ref{fig3}, the wavefront is plotted for various time points for a 1d lattice graph of $K=100$ and $N=100$.
+However, the speed, shape, and width of the wavefront are not function of the overall fitness coefficient, that is, ${\rm r} - {\rm d} = {\rm s} - {\rm q}$.
+In \Cref{fig3}, the wavefront is plotted for various time points for a 1d lattice graph of $K=100$ and $N=100$.
 The results for two sets of parameters $(s=2, q=0)$ and $(s=1.2, q=-0.8)$ are shown, where both cases have the same overall fitness coefficient $s-q$.
 We assume a single mutant started on the middle island, $i=50$ at $t=0$ and created two traveling wavefronts to the left and right.
-Db and Bd dynamics differ in speed and wavefront shape between panel A ($s=2,q=0$) and panel B ($s=1.2, q=-0.8$).
-More interestingly, Db shows to be faster than Bd and FK in both cases.
+DB and BD dynamics differ in speed and wavefront shape between panel A ($s=2,q=0$) and panel B ($s=1.2, q=-0.8$).
+More interestingly, DB propagates faster than BD and FK in both cases.